ducakar/TextureReplacer/README.md

 ## Known Issues ##

+* Reflections:
-* Reflections have some strange effect on physics and mouth stuttering.
+  - Reflections have some strange effect on physics and mouth stuttering.
-* Reflections disable part highlighting along reflective surfaces.
+  - Reflections disable part highlighting along reflective surfaces.
-* Only the top face of the atmospheric skybox is reflected.
+  - Only the top face of the atmospheric skybox is reflected.
+* Switching suit type (default, vintage, future) during flight needs two flight scene reloads before it is fully applied on EVA Kerbal models.
 * Issues with other plugins:
   - EVE clouds are not reflected at certain altitudes.
   - Ship Manifest crew transfers reset Kerbals to default textures (restored on